groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/word-to-csv.md

 ---
 ############################# Static ############################
 layout: "auto-gen"
-date: 2021-05-13T14:34:19+03:00
+date: 2021-11-15T08:27:18
 draft: false

 ############################# Head ############################
-head_title: "Convert Word File to CSV in C# .NET – 3 Steps Conversion"
+head_title: "WORD to CSV Converter – Convert WORD to CSV in C# .NET"
-head_description: "Convert Word document files to CSV and 80+ other file formats using native documents conversion API for .NET (C#, ASP.NET, VB.NET, .NET Core) applications."
+head_description: "How to convert WORD to CSV in C# .NET using a few lines of code?
+Use GroupDocs documents conversion APIs to convert 160+ file formats."

 ############################# Header ############################
-title: "Convert Word File to CSV in C# .NET"
+title: "Convert WORD to CSV in C#"
-description: "Convert Word document files to CSV and 80+ other file formats using native documents conversion API for .NET (C#, ASP.NET, VB.NET, .NET Core) applications."
+description: "Native and high performance WORD to CSV conversion using server side GroupDocs.Conversion for .NET APIs, without the use of any software like Microsoft or Open Office."
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false
 button: